DC801/BM-Badge/README.md

 The entity will switch to the given animation, which will loop indefinitely.

 If an entity is compelled to move around on the map, it will abort this animation playback.
-When the entity stops moving again, it will revert to its default animation and not the one given by this action.
+(I.e. when the entity stops moving again, it will revert to its default animation, not the one given by this action.)

-See [entity animations](#entity-animations) for what ids correspond to which animations
+See [entity animations](#entity-animations) for what numbers correspond to which animations.

 ```
 set entity $entity:string animation (to) $byte_value:number